lkcmakes/lkcmakes.github.io/content/labs/CVE‑2025‑53770 SharePoint/index.md

 ## Summary
 We have a true positive exploit of CVE‑2025‑53770.
 The adversary has successfully exploited the vulnerability and post-exploitation phase is evident.

 w3wp.exe was used to spawn an encoded powershell script.
-This script facilitated the extract of the ASP.NET MachineKey.
+This script facilitates the extract of the ASP.NET MachineKey.
 LOTL was observed, with csc.exe being used to compile a malicious *payload.exe*.
-A malicious page *spinstall0.aspx* was created which redirects users to the adversary's *payload.exe*
+A SharePoint page *spinstall0.aspx* was created which loads the malicious payload.

 ## Analysing the endpoint
 ![endpoint.png](images/endpoint.png)